-Keeping up with the Kims: North Korea's elusive first family - BBC News
+Meet North Korea's first family

 Who is Kim's wife?

-Little is known about Ri Sol-ju herself but it is widely reported she could have been a singer who caught Mr Kim's attention during a performance.

-There is a North Korean performer with her name but it has never been confirmed that they are the same person.
+Little is known about "Comrade Ri Sol-ju".
+Was she an erstwhile singer who caught Mr Kim's attention during a performance?
+There is a North Korean performer with her name but it has never been officially confirmed that they are the same person.

-Analysts only believe Kim Jong-un and Ri Sol-ju have three children because of her unexplained absences and reappearances - it has never been confirmed officially.
+North Korean television named her in 2012 after speculation over the identity of a woman appearing at public events with him, though the pair probably married three years earlier.

+Speculation she was pregnant began in 2016 after her disappearance from the public eye, but has never been confirmed officially.

+We only know their second child is a girl called Ju-ae because US basketball star Dennis Rodman, an unlikely close friend of Mr Kim, let it slip in an interview with the Guardian in 2013.

+He described having a "relaxing time by the sea" with the Kims on a visit to the country and described Kim Jong-un as a "good dad" who "has a beautiful family".

-Her western style of dress and relaxed relations with her husband in public drew comparisons with the first lady style of Michelle Obama.
+Ri Sol-ju's Western style of dress and relaxed relations with her husband in public drew comparisons with the style of former US first lady Michelle Obama.

-This made many hope Jong-un was going to favour a moderate leadership style, but the country's international relations have recently dramatically deteriorated after a series of antagonising missile tests.